-Understanding how a computer accesses and uses its RAM is crucial to grasping system performance.
+How a computer accesses and uses its RAM and how much memory you have available to you is crucial to a system’s performance.
 Memory timings are one component that affects this performance.
 They measure the time a memory controller takes to receive data from the RAM.
 These timings are represented by a series of numbers — such as 4-4-4-8 or 9-9-9-24 — and each number reflects how many clock cycles are needed for a specific operation.

 Memory speed isn’t just about the megahertz of the RAM but also about how quickly it can respond to requests from the CPU.
 The interplay between memory timings and frequency determines the actual latency, which ultimately impacts overall system speed.
 Tighter, lower timings can lead to better performance, allowing data to be accessed more rapidly and the system to run more smoothly.